kevinz1194/Heart-Continuous-Score/README.md

 Updated 8/18/2023: Sensitivity analysis using MCS without balloon pump added.
 Model changed to drop hemodynamics.

+Updated 8/22/2023: Make additional predictions on model with hemodynamics.

 ### 5. results_unblocked.Rmd
 Figures and discrimination, calibration from the full, unblocked (no 14-day intervals) dataset.